treasure-data/td-logger-java/README.md

 The Treasure Data REST APIs Server host and port can be specified using the `td.logger.api.server.host` and `td.logger.api.server.port` properties.

 Their default values are `api.treasuredata.com` and `80` respectively.

+Alternatively the REST APIs Server can be specified with the `TD_API_SERVER` environment variable.
+The value of the environment variable is read by the 'td-client-java' library directly and takes precedence over all other properties for both 'td-logger-java' and 'td-client-java' (`td.api.server.host`, `td.api.server.port`, and `td.api.server.scheme`).

 ### Auto Create